Matbe34/lankir/docs/user-guide/verification.md

 # Signature Verification

-PDF App can verify digital signatures in PDF documents to confirm their authenticity and integrity.
+Lankir can verify digital signatures in PDF documents to confirm their authenticity and integrity.

 ```{figure} ../_static/screenshots/verification-panel.png
 :alt: Signature verification results